phalcon/documentation/docs/db-models.md

 The model `Invoices` now maps to `co_invoices` table.
 The `initialize()` method helps with setting up this model with a custom behavior i.e. a different table.

 The `initialize()` method is only called once during the request.
-This method is intended to perform initializations that apply for all instances of the model created within the application.
+This method is intended to perform initializations that apply to all instances of the model created within the application.
 If you want to perform initialization tasks for every instance created you can use the `onConstruct()` method:

 ```php
 <?php